 The total number of magnetic force lines produced by the magnet is magnetic flux.

 The unit of flux is Weber.
 SI and CGS units of the magnetic flux are Tesla and Maxwell, respectively.
 The one Weber is equal to the 108 lines of forces or the Maxwell.

 |The region around the magnet where poles and moving charges experience the force.

 |The number of magnetic field lines produced by the magnet.

 |On Magnet that produces it.

 Key Differences Between Magnetic Field and Magnetic Flux

 Let us summarize the key differences.

-- The area around the magnet produce a magnetic field.
-In this area, the poles and the moving charges experiences a force of attraction or repulsion.
+- The area around the magnet produces a magnetic field.
+In this area, the poles and the moving charges experience a force of attraction or repulsion.
 The force depends on the strength of the magnetic field.
 The stronger the magnetic field, the stronger the force experienced by poles and moving charges.
-Whereas, the number of magnetic lines of force produced by the magnetic is the magnetic flux.
-The number of force line is more if the magnetic field is strong.
+In comparison, the number of magnetic lines of force produced by the magnetic is the magnetic flux.
+The number of force lines is more if the magnetic field is strong.